Kärcher Wet and dry vacuum cleaner WD 6 P S

 - For longer-lasting suction power and outstanding dust retention.

-- The power cable can be quickly stored using the integrated cable hooks.
+- The power cable can be safely stored using the integrated cable hooks.

-- Quick and easy intermediate storage of suction tube and floor nozzle during work interruptions.
+- Quick and easy intermediate parking of suction tube and floor nozzle during working interruptions.

 Removable handle